 As part of its climate change strategy, Antin has set decarbonisation targets covering both corporate and portfolio emissions based on the methodology for the private equity sector developed by the Science Based Targets Initiative (SBTi).
-This is a group target, which is to be reached across all entities, including AIP UK.
+This is a Group target, which is to be reached across all entities, including AIP UK.

-Antin's corporate-level decarbonisation target is to achieve a 42% reduction in scopes 1 and 2 market-based greenhouse gas (GHG) emissions between 2022 and 2030.
+Antin's corporate-level decarbonisation target is to achieve a -42% reduction in scopes 1 and 2 market-based greenhouse gas (GHG) emissions between 2022 and 2030.
 Antin identified a number of measures it will take to achieve this target.
 Namely, these include:

-- Procuring renewable energy across all offices, which had notably already been achieved in Luxembourg and London by the end of 2023; - Engaging with office landlords and building management to reduce remaining emissions arising from building heating and cooling; - Prioritising energy efficiency capabilities in any future office expansion.
+- relying on renewable energy across all offices, which was achieved in Luxembourg and London by the end of 2023.
+The New York office's management company is in the process of procuring Renewable Energy Certificates (RECs) to cover 100% of the building's electricity use in 2024; - engaging with office landlords and building management to reduce remaining emissions arising from building heating and cooling; - prioritising energy efficiency capabilities in any future office expansions.

 Antin's portfolio-level decarbonisation target is to have 100% of its capital invested in portfolio companies with science-based targets (SBTs) approved by the SBTi by 2040.
-In pursuit of this objective, as of 2023, Antin has now mandated that all portfolio companies begin measuring their GHG emissions annually across scopes 1, 2 and 3 within two years after closing, and subsequently define a decarbonisation pathway for their business utilising, where feasible, SBTs as the standard.
-As of January 2024, all due diligence processes must also include an assessment of the target company's carbon footprint, existing decarbonisation initiatives, and capability of setting and achieving SBTs during the holding period.
+In pursuit of this objective, Antin requires all portfolio companies to measure their GHG emissions annually across scopes 1, 2 and 3 within two years following closing, and to subsequently define a decarbonisation pathway for their business utilising, where feasible, SBTs as the standard.
+Moreover, all Antin's due diligence processes must include an assessment of the target company's carbon footprint, existing decarbonisation initiatives, and capability of setting and achieving SBTs during the holding period.